Khushal2108/SmartSense_Assessment_Email_Management_System/README.md

 **Step 4**:- Navigate to the **models** folder.
 Run "pretrained_model.py" and "custom_model.py".</br>
 **Step 5**:- Navigate to the **utils** folder.
 Run "preprocessor.py" and "response_generator.py".</br>
 **Step 6**:- Navigate to the **app** folder.
 Run "chatbot.py" and then "main.py".</br>
 **Step 7**:- Save the docker file.
 Run the following commands on your terminal.
-Ensure that docker is installed on your desktop.
+Ensure that docker is installed on your desktop.</br>
             docker build -t email_management_system </br>
             docker run -p 8000:8000 email_management_system</br>